 The Lectors and Commentators Ministry is for the lay faithful who are willing to grow spiritually and commit themselves to perform their duties and responsibilities specifically in the proclamation of the Word in liturgical celebrations.
 The Lectors and Commentators ensure that the Word of the Lord is accorded due meaning and significance for parishioners to lead a true Christian life.

 There are no Missalettes nor Sambuhay for weekday masses except for Simbang Gabi masses and other special feasts.
 Beginners may purchase a Daily Roman Missal or Pandasal from St. Paul’s bookstore or use iMissal app to create their own weekday missalettes for guidance by inserting the readings and psalms in this Order of Mass Leaflet.
 Take note, Sambuhay is to be used by the Lectors as a guide for the Order of Mass for the day but actual readings should be read directly from the Lectionary.
 SSAP Guide Book used by commentators for Sunday Masses provides complete prayers with special instructions and guidelines for the order of mass.

 Refrain from carrying your notes, missalette or Sambuhay to the ambo, insert them in a diary or a leather binder.

 Entrance and Communion Antiphons, found in the Sunday Sambuhay or missalette, are the same antiphons used for daily masses during Ordinary Times.
 Daily Entrance and Communion Antiphons for Advent and Lent Season or other special occasions can be found in the Daily Roman Missal, Pandasal or iMissal app since Sambuhays or missalettes are only available for Sunday masses and Simbang Gabi masses.

-Scroll down for website links to the daily readings/psalms and helpful tips.
+Scroll down for SSAP LECOM Guidelines, reminders, links to the daily readings/psalms and other helpful tools and websites.